ViennaKaggle/viennakaggle.github.com/_posts/2015-11-02-selected-competitions.markdown

 ## Rossmann Store Sales

 In the [Rossman Store Sales competition][rossman-store-sales] we need to forecast sales using store, promotion, and competitor data.
-One of the challenges in this competition is to transform the store data into robust numeric model.
+One of the challenges in this competition is to transform the store data into a robust numeric model.

 The store data looks like this: